zeditor01/zpdteduk/sessions/Lesson_1.md

 The IBM Resourcelink website is where you download the ZPDT Driver [IBM resourcelink](https://www.ibm.com/support/resourcelink/).

-Look down towards the bottom of the page to find 1090 Support.
+Look down towards the bottom of the page to find <b>1090 Support.</b>

 ![rl02](/sessions/images/rl02.JPG)